isabella232/win32-pr.es-es/desktop-src/DirectShow/cbasewindow-getwindowhdc.md

 ## <a name="return-value"></a>Valor devuelto

-Devuelve un identificador para el controlador de dominio.
+Devuelve un identificador al controlador de dominio.

 ## <a name="requirements"></a>Requisitos